Match the report title.

 1. Example report output

-A useful report should translate the platform rejection into standard EPUB evidence where possible.
+A useful report should translate the platform rejection into standard EPUB evidence and one next action where possible.

 Store